Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 print("I am step 2")
 ```

 Upload the new script to the Service.
-Once you upload the script you will have 2 scripts and you can change the order in which they are run by clicking and drag.
-When you run the service you will also note that the boh scripts have access to the properties of the incoming event.
+Once you upload the script you will have 2 scripts and you can change the order in which they are run by clicking and dragging.
+When you run the service you will also note that boh scripts have access to the properties of the incoming event.

 ### Add and Retrieve Service Specific Configurations

 Service specific configurations are often a requirement.
-In order to set up specific configuration for your service please create a file named **config.json** and upload it to the service.
+In order to set up specific configurations for your service please create a file named **config.json** and upload it to the service.

 ```json
 {